Competition Overview & Purpose

 c.
 In the event of more than one team entering from the same Club, players cannot be interchanged with other teams which are Active within the competition; players from inactive teams are available for selection by active teams.
 More Info

 i.
-A team is Active until midnight on ‘the last of play’ of the round, from which the team has been knocked-out; only after this point a knocked-out team is regarded as inactive.
+A team is Active until midnight on ‘the last of play’ of the round, from which the team has been knocked-out or while all the teams from the club have still to conclude their matches in the round; only after this point a knocked-out team is regarded as inactive.

 ii.
 Should a player be a nominated reserve for, but not play for a team, he is available for selection for another team from that club.

 d.
 Any male members, meeting the eligibility, are able to play for a team in the competition.

 3. The Club drawn at home is responsible for arranging the match to be played by the ‘the last day of play’.
 The home club must offer a minimum of 3 dates, one of which must be a weekend.

 a.
 If any Club at home cannot offer reasonable facilities for a match on their course, they must agree for the match to be played on their opponent’s course, by the last day of play.